jkeohan/bonus_lectures/AWS/intro-lambda-functions/intro-to-lambda.md

 <br>
 <br>

-Lambda is free but limited to the following:
+Although free Lambda's free tier of support is limited to the following, none of which we will exceed during our configuration.

   - 1,000,000 requests (then .20C per 1mil additional requests)
   - 400,000 GBs of compute time (3,200,000 sec if functions are configured to use 128 MB)

 ### Lambda Overview

 Let's click on the [AWS Lambda](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=tier%23always-free&awsf.Free%20Tier%20Categories=*all&all-free-tier.q=lambda&all-free-tier.q_operator=AND) link and review what the service can do for us.
-Below is just one example of where Lambda can be placed in the serverless framework.
+The page provides multiple use cases describing how Lambda can be use with the below is just one example of where it can be placed in the serverless framework.

 <img src="https://i.imgur.com/O1Pb0jM.png" width=500>